White Man's Burden (film): Cast

+Production

+Producer Lawrence Bender said mainstream Hollywood financiers were hesitant to support the film due to its heavy thematic emphasis on race relations and instead relied on French financing to secure the film's $7 million budget.
+Bender said his desire to make the film came from then recent prominent news stories involving Colin Powell, Louis Farrakhan, O. J. Simpson, and South Africa.
+John Travolta made White Man's Burden prior to filming Get Shorty, but Rysher Entertainment, who produced both films opted to hold off the release of White Man's Burden until after Get Shorty was released.

 Reception

 Critical response

 The film gained a negative reception from critics.
-It holds a 24% rating on Rotten Tomatoes based on 33 reviews.
+It holds a 24% rating on Rotten Tomatoes based on 34 reviews with the consensus: "Despite earnest work from its leads, White Man's Burden's attempt at racial commentary is a well-intentioned misfire."
 Audiences surveyed by CinemaScore gave the film a grade of "C" on scale of A+ to F.

 A "D" score was awarded to the film by Owen Gleiberman of Entertainment Weekly.

 Stephen Holden of The New York Times wrote "Were it not for John Travolta's big-hearted portrayal of an unemployed white factory worker driven to commit a desperate act, the movie would be an emotionally frozen exercise in cautious high-mindedness".

 Rolling Stone's Peter Travers accused the film of "spiral[ing] into tragedy but never into stirring drama".

 Box office

 The film was not a box office success, though the very small budget meant its losses were also minimal; it was widely seen as a blip on the radar during John Travolta's massive comeback as a film star during the post-Pulp Fiction phase of his career.

 The film grossed $3.7 million in the US and Canada and an estimated $9 million worldwide.